Connected TV vs OTT

 CTV vs Linear TV

 Viewers are watching TV longer and more frequently.
-According to N Screen Media, the average home, or viewers streamed 5 hours and 27 minutes of CTV content compared to linear TV.
+According to N Screen Media, the average home, or viewer streamed 5 hours and 27 minutes of CTV content compared to linear TV.

 Linear TV vs OTT